ahchupaza/AngularJs-ASCII-name-values/README.md

-# AngularJs-project-1
+# Angular-Js-ASCII-Name-Values

-An AngularJs web App that calculates the total ASCII value of a word or name.
+A simple AngularJs web App to calculate the total ASCII value of a word or name.